In typical lighting setups, lighting instruments serve four functions:

 Ideally, when the talent face their close-up camera they should see the key light 45-degrees off to one side of the camera at an elevation of about 45 degrees -- which is not unlike the effect we often see outside in sunlight.

 In recent years there has been a move to flatter, softer lighting in non-dramatic productions.
 This gives on-air talent a more youthful appearance, is less demanding in terms of lighting expertise, and it allows the use of multiple camera angles without the fear of shadows.

-But, as you can see in the photos below, flat lighting (on the left) comes at the expense of form and perceived dimension (on the right).
+But, as you can see in the photos below, flat lighting (on the left below) comes at the expense of perceived form and dimension (on the right).

-mentioned, some lighting directors feel that relatively flat lighting has
+directors feel that relatively flat lighting has advantages for news

 the soft, diffused key lights, a background light may not be necessary.
 More on